farosaves/faro/notes/Prompt.md

 ➣ export to bookmarks to keep them if you uninstall Faro ➣ copy links to highlights and share them or paste into Notion, Obsidian, etc.

-I want to make a landing page for it with daisyUI and Tailwind CSS.
-The page already runs on sveltekit, has footer and navbar already, so I just need the root +page.svelte.
-What I need help with is the layout, I want it to be uncluttered when you first load the page, and then have more information about features etc as you scroll down.
-Can you help me get started?